-All students must make necessary arrangements relative to their student account with the Financial Aid office and Business Office.
+All students must make necessary arrangements relative to their student account with the Financial Services Department and Business Office.
 This will include at a minimum completing a new enrollment agreement.
-All financial aid paperwork must be completed and approved prior to reenrollment by the Director of Financial Aid.
+All financial aid paperwork must be completed and approved prior to re-enrollment by the Director of Financial Aid.